ForensicRS/frnsc-prefetch/README.md

 ### Into Timeline

-A PrefetchFile structure can be convertef into [*TimelineData*](https://github.com/ForensicRS/forensic-rs/blob/main/src/traits/forensic.rs) be carefull as a single prefetch can be larger than 45Kb and in the process some data is lost lik the MFT file references or the file traces.
+A PrefetchFile structure can be converted into [*TimelineData*](https://github.com/ForensicRS/forensic-rs/blob/main/src/traits/forensic.rs) be carefull as a single prefetch can be larger than 45Kb and in the process some data is lost like the MFT file references or the file traces.
 ```
 {
     time: 06-11-2023 14:18:00.429,